I can guarantee that you or someone you know is suffering from Leaky Gut Syndrome!

 HOW IS LEAKY GUT TREATED?

 The reason testing is so important is that if the cause of the gut damage is not discovered, the first step in fixing leaky gut will not be successful.
 The first step in treating the gut is going to be different for almost every patient.
-For example if one patient has gut damage from a parasites their treatment will be different than the patient whose gut problem is coming from trauma.
-Once the initial cause of the leaky gut is treated then the treatment protocol is pretty standard.
+For example, if one patient has gut damage from a parasite their treatment will be different than the patient whose gut problem is coming from trauma.
+Once the initial cause of leaky gut is treated, the treatment protocol is pretty standard.

 - Reduce sugar, refined carbohydrates and red meat